jddunn/frame/frame/README.md

 Frontend components and config for Frame, which builds for both Electron and the web.

+IMPORT: Included in the folder is /custom_node_modules.
+You should replace the packages from this folder into your actual /node_modules after running "npm install", since there are certain unofficial fixes made to some libraries to fix bugs.

 Notes:

 - State management is done with key-value retrieval in Window.sessionStorage API and helper functions.
 As the project grows this should move to Redux and other libraries.